Pumpkin Pecan Pancakes

 - 1/2 cup real maple syrup

-- 1/2 tsp ground cinnamon
+- 1/2 teaspoon ground cinnamon

-- 1/4 tsp ground nutmeg
+- 1/4 teaspoon ground nutmeg

 - 1/3 cup chopped pecans, toasted

-In a separate bowl combine pumpkin puree, buttermilk, melted butter, eggs, and vanilla.
+- In a separate bowl combine pumpkin puree, buttermilk, melted butter, eggs, and vanilla.
 Stir.
 Add the wet ingredients to the dry ingredients.
 Whisk until just combined.
 Don’t overmix.
 Lumps of batter are good when it comes to pancakes.

-Heat a griddle to 300-350°F, using a 1/3-1/2 cup measuring cup, scoop the batter onto the griddle.
+- Heat a griddle to 300-350°F, using a 1/3-1/2 cup measuring cup, scoop the batter onto the griddle.
 Cook until the bottom is golden brown.
 Flip.
 And cook the other side until golden brown.
 Serve warm with maple syrup or Cinnamon Brown Butter Pecan Syrup.